soerr/github-to-rust/README.md

 ## Overview

-This egg provides an Unturned dedicated server with GitHub repository sync capabilities.
+This egg provides an Rust dedicated server with GitHub repository sync capabilities.
 It allows you to manage multiple Unturned servers from a single private GitHub repository.

 ## Prerequisites